guinetn/basecamp/assets/slides/security/vpn.md

 Remote locations are by their nature insecure
-VPN permit secure and invisible remote connections Provides a direct connection between remote clients and a server in a way that hides data as it’s transferred across an insecure network
+VPN permit secure and invisible remote connections Provides a *direct connection between remote clients and a server* in a way that hides data as it’s transferred across an insecure network
+Has a dedicated subnet and VLAN accessible only from VPC's client.

 |||
 |---|---|